Overcoming Self-Defeating Behaviors

 Your Power is Your Own

 Maintain your own power rather than give it away to anyone or anything outside of you.
-If you value other peoples’ opinions over what you feel is right for you; if you follow/imitate what others are doing; let others make decisions for you; or believe that your value is based on possessions, you are giving away the power over yourself and your choices.
+If you value other peoples’ opinions or actions over what you feel is right for you, you are giving away power over yourself and your choices.
 When you give your power away, you end up being a victim of manipulation and control.
-This will lead to other negative behaviors such as resentment, misery and self defeat.
+This will lead to other negative results such as resentment, misery, and self-defeat.

-Learn how to quiet the self defeating chatter that goes on in your mind and seek out the quiet guidance within.
-Deep within, we all already know what’s best for us in any given moment, but we have become so conditioned by others… by society, religion, schools, politics, etc, that the chatter of their expectations fills our minds and tends to override our intuition and often guides us to outcomes of self sabotage.
+Learn how to quiet the self-defeating chatter that goes on in your mind and seek out the quiet guidance within.
+Deep within, we all already know what’s best for us at any given moment.
+But, we have become so conditioned to follow the expectations of others, that it tends to override our intuition.
 Find a way to quiet the mind, get beyond the conditioned noise and get in touch with yourself, your needs, your passions, your joy and your worth.
-Being in touch with your true self is the best way to overcome self defeating behaviors.
+Being in touch with your true self is the best way to overcome self-defeating behaviors.
 You’ll know when an idea is best for you if it brings you peace and joy.
-But be careful not to let the chatter instill fear, doubt, “should do’s and “can’t do’s” talk you out of going for it.
+But be careful not to let the chatter of fear, doubt, “should do’s and “can’t do’s” talk you out of going for it.